quickank1t/hacerrank/README.md

 # Birthday Cake Candles

-Summary: Used hashedtable to simplify the time complexity from N * N to N
+Summary: Used hashedtable to simplify the time complexity to O(n)

-Source:

-Result:
+Result:<a href='https://quickank1t.github.io/hackerrank/birthdaycakeproblem.html'>My hacker rank instance for birthday cake problem</a>

+# Ice cream parlor

+Summary: Used hashmap to simplify the time complexity to O(n)

+Result:<a href='https://quickank1t.github.io/hackerrank/Icecreamparlor.html'>My hacker rank instance for Ice cream parlor problem</a>